KevinMoo/mytest1/readme.txt

 5. Make behavior of SHIFT+END and SHIFT+HOME more consistent when word wrapping is enabled.
 6. Add new API NPPM_SAVEFILE (for plugins) to save any file, not only the focused one.
 7. Add file extensions for FreePascal/Lazarus pascal, lex (as C).
-8. Update keywords for C, C++, JavaScript, Python and YAML.
+8. Updateaabc keywords for C, C++, JavaScript, Python and YAML.

 Included plugins: